fledge-iot/fledge/docs/08_developer/03_systemtest.rst

 Checking a Failed Test
 ----------------------

-This is what you may see if one of the tests in the suite fail:
+This is what you may see if one of the tests if the suite fails:

 .. code-block:: console